 As you can see, the out of band attenuation is 90dB, which is decent.
 Artifacts of the conversion (aliases) are therefore well reduced.
 No sign of massive Noise Shaping either, at least up to 48kHz.

-From the above, you can also see that the IMD is quite low (-92.3dB).
+From the above, you can also see that the IMD is quite low (-94.6dB).

 This is an overlay of Analog (bleu) and Digital outputs (red).
-The Onkyo C-733 does not add jitter on top of what's potentially on the Test CD.
-Note only very low level additional rays of no concerns.
+The Onkyo C-733 does not suffer from Jitter.
+We see only low level distorsion (additional rays) of no concerns.

 Started with the Teac VRDS-20 review, and on your request + support to get it done (more here), I'm adding now an "intersample-overs" test which intends to identify the behavior of the digital filtering and DAC when it come to process near clipping signals.
 Because of the oversampling, there might be interpolated data that go above 0dBFS and would saturate (clip) the DAC and therefore the output.
 And this effect shows through distorsion (THD+N measurement up to 96kHz):